Skip to content Skip to footer

 Enquiries Call 0345 209 1000

-We can advise on the best way to ensure your wishes are met and your family properly provided for.
-From first interview to signing your Will, our experienced and friendly solicitors will put you at ease and explain what is involved in plain English.
+Our specialist solicitors can advise you on the best way to ensure your wishes are met and your family properly provided for.

-Our specialist Wills solicitors are experienced in using Wills and trusts for complex inheritance planning, asset protection and tax mitigation.
-We often advise on the following types of Wills:
+We are experienced in using Wills and trusts for complex inheritance planning, asset protection and tax mitigation, we often advise on the following types of Will:

-• Asset Protection Wills – these Wills are designed to protect your property and assets against claims from 3rd parties which means your beneficiaries will receive the maximum benefit from your estate.
+• Asset Protection Will– to to protect your property and assets against claims from 3rd parties, which means your beneficiaries will receive the maximum benefit from your estate.

-• Next Generation Protection Wills – these Wills ensure that married couples (or people in a civil partnership) can protect their children’s inheritance from 3rd party claims such as bankruptcy, divorce and taxation.
+• Next Generation Protection Will– to ensure that married couples (or people in a civil partnership) can protect their children’s inheritance from 3rd party claims such as bankruptcy, divorce and taxation.

-• Family Protection Wills – these are a combination of our Asset Protection and Next Generation Wills providing asset protection for each generation of the family.
+• Family Protection Will–a combination of our Asset Protection and Next Generation Will providing asset protection for each generation of the family.

-• Second Marriage Wills – designed for couples in second marriages, following the death of their earlier spouse or partner.
-These Wills ensure that assets pass to specified beneficiaries, who are often children from the earlier marriage or civil partnership.
+• Second Marriage Will–for couples in second marriages, following the death of their earlier spouse or partner.
+This type of Will ensures that assets pass to specified beneficiaries, who are often children from the earlier marriage or civil partnership.

-• Exempt Assets Inheritance Tax Plan – these Wills contain trust provisions which take full advantage of the inheritance tax reliefs available for certain business and/or agricultural assets.
-Elements from our Next Generation, Asset Protection and Family Protection Wills can also be added to this type of Will.
+• Exempt Assets Inheritance Tax Plan–contains trust provisions which take full advantage of the inheritance tax reliefs available for certain business and/or agricultural assets.
+Elements from a Next Generation, Asset Protection and Family Protection Will can also be included.

-• Property Fragmentation Wills – these Wills can enable you to reduce inheritance tax by placing part of a property into a trust.
-Elements of our Asset Protection, Next Generation and Family Protection Wills can also be included in this type of Will.
+• Property Fragmentation Will–to reduce inheritance tax by placing part of a property into a trust.
+Elements of an Asset Protection, Next Generation and Family Protection Will can also be included.

-• Foreign Property Wills – we have a wealth of experience in drawing up Wills for clients who hold foreign property.
-We have a network of specialists across the world to ensure that the overseas aspects of your estate are properly dealt with.
+• Foreign Property Will– we have a wealth of experience in drawing up Wills for clients who hold foreign property.
+Our worldwide network of specialists ensures that the overseas aspects of your estate are properly dealt with.

 Find the best Will for you